Release Date: 10/15/2014

 My biggest complaint is that the three front bays are 5.25″ only with no adapters.
 I had to take my fan controller back to the store because I thought I could stick a 3.5″ controller in there.
 This is seriously disappointing that these bays aren’t compatible with adapters.
 Sadly, you can’t even access the front without opening the front panel which is a tad annoying, but you can get used to it.
 Once everything was connected and tied down I closed it up and the case looks beautiful turned on.
 I choose green fans and with the GTX 1070 lighting up green, it was a perfect color scheme.
 The case fans were quiet and I didn’t really notice them much.
 It was much quieter than my Alienware X51-R2 which was very loud at high RPMs.

 Overall, this was a great PC building experience and I’m happy with this tower.
 It’s not the roomiest or the greatest for cable management, but it works and gives a satisfying end result.
-I just with the bays was compatible with different sizes and the front bays were more easily accessible.
+I just with the bays were compatible with different sizes and the front bays were more easily accessible.
 The front fan is also impossible to connect to a motherboard unless you have a full ATX motherboard.

 Update: (4-22-18) After spilling soda on top of this case and having the reset switch go out on me I decided to update the case to something new.
 My final thoughts on this case after upgrading the Alienware parts out and installing full-size hardware, I have to say, it’s very cramped and hard to manage.
 The 5.25″ bays and that whole column on the right just cramp up this case big time.
 There are also not enough slots to stick cables through and it became crowded and hard to manage.
 I also don’t like the small see-through window as it restricts any lighting in the case with everything closed off.
-I also don’t really like the cheap feeling power and reset buttons and there aren’t enough USB ports up front.
+I also don’t really like the cheap feeling power and reset buttons and there aren’t enough USB ports upfront.
 I quickly outgrew this case, but it is good for beginner PC builders on a budget.